The Market Looks Shaky. Put Options Can Protect You, Goldman Says.

 About RF

-Regions Financial Corporation is a full-service provider of consumer and commercial banking, wealth management, and mortgage products and services.
-It serves customers across the South, Midwest and Texas, and through its subsidiary, Regions Bank, operates approximately 1,250 banking offices and more than 2,000 ATMs.
-Its segments include Corporate Bank, Consumer Bank and Wealth Management.
-The Corporate Bank segment represents its commercial banking functions, including commercial and industrial, commercial real estate and investor real estate lending.
+Regions Financial Corporation provides a full range of banking and bank-related services to individual and corporate customers through its subsidiaries and branch offices located across the South, Midwest and Texas.
+The Company conducts its banking operations through Regions Bank, a commercial bank.
+Its segments include Corporate Bank, Consumer Bank, and Wealth Management.
+The Corporate Bank segment represents the Company's commercial banking functions, including commercial and industrial, commercial real estate and investor real estate lending.
 The Consumer Bank segment represents its branch network, including consumer banking products and services related to residential first mortgages, home equity lines and loans, consumer credit cards and other consumer loans, as well as the corresponding deposit relationships.
-The Wealth Management segment offers credit-related products, trust and investment management, asset management, retirement and savings solutions and estate planning.
+The Wealth Management segment offers credit related products, trust and investment management, asset management, retirement and savings solutions and estate planning.

 About the author